toaderflorin/florintoader/_posts/2017-08-10-qm-introduction.markdown

 So let's jump right in.

-### The Double Split Experiment ###
+### The Double Slit Experiment ###

- To showcase wave particle duality, let's look at the double split experiment, which is probably one of the most famous physics experiments of all time.
+ To showcase wave particle duality, let's look at the double slit experiment, which is probably one of the most famous physics experiments of all time.
 It  is quite simple: it consists of an electron gun firing electrons **one by one**, a detector screen at the other end, and a plate in the middle with two slits cut out of it close to one another.
-Everytime a particle is fired it can either go through one of the slits, or hit the plate.
+Every time a particle is fired it can either go through one of the slits, or hit the plate.
 If it goes through, it's going to hit the detector screen and leave a mark.

  Watch the following animation: